canarybuilds/zulip/templates/zerver/help/import-from-gitter.md

 The [Gitter API][gitter-api-user-data] don't contain data on which users are administrators of the Gitter channel.
-As a result, all Gitter users are imported into Zulip as normal users.
-You can follow the Zulip documentation on
+As a result, all Gitter users are imported into Feniks Chat as normal users.
+You can follow the Feniks Chat documentation on
 [making a user an organization owner from the terminal][grant-admin-access] to mark the appropriate users as organization owners.